How can I help you?

 Getting Started with Blazor Floating Action Button Component

-This guide explains how to add the Blazor Floating Action Button component to a Blazor WebAssembly app using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Syncfusion® Blazor Floating Action Button component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites